fishsaidno/push/docs/FIREBASE.md

 See the cordova-plugin-push installation docs for full details and other particulars https://github.com/havesource/cordova-plugin-push/blob/master/docs/INSTALLATION.md
 Such as how to include your `google-services.json` for sending to Android devices and `GoogleService-Info.plist` if you wish to send to iOS with Firebase.
-FCM messages are sent using the firebase-admin npm package and requires you to authenticate with a service account.
+FCM messages are sent using the firebase-admin npm package and this requires you to authenticate with a service account.

 * Go to https://console.firebase.google.com/ and create a project (you can choose to add Firebase to an existing Google Cloud project).
 * In the project settings, add your apps by their bundle IDs.
 * For iOS apps, generate an APNs Authentication Key for your Apple developer account (the key is valid for all apps under the account), here: https://developer.apple.com/account/resources/authkeys/list
-* For iOS apps, go to the Cloud Messaging tab of the Firebase project settings and add you APNs Authentication Key for your Apple developer account.
-You could alternativley use APNs certificates, however it is **strongly** recommended to use a key instead.
+* For iOS apps, go to the Cloud Messaging tab of the Firebase project settings and add your APNs Authentication Key for your Apple developer account.
+You could alternatively use APNs certificates, however it is **strongly** recommended to use a key instead.
 * On the Firebase project settings page, download the `Google-Service-Info.plist` for *each* iOS app and the `google-services.json` for Android.
 * In the service accounts tab, generate and download a service account key (JSON file).

-Ensure these files are added to the Cordova project's config.xml, using Meteor's mobile-config.js, somehting like the below:
+Ensure these files are added to the Cordova project's config.xml, using Meteor's mobile-config.js, eg:
 ```js
 var googleServiceInfoPlistFileName = 'ProductionApp-GoogleService-Info.plist'; // change this as per the app bundle ID, eg. for production/beta/development etc.
 App.addResourceFile('./resources/'+googleServiceInfoPlistFileName, 'GoogleService-Info.plist', 'ios');